jordanatkins/Treemo/CONTRIBUTING.md

 * **Test your code.**

-We're not interested in broken code, for the obvious reasons.
+We're not interested in broken code, for obvious reasons.

 * **Make sure everything is right before you send a pull request.**